pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_dbt_docs/overview.md

 ## Introduction

-The Pass Culture data project is a comprehensive data management and analytics platform designed to support cultural offers.
-It leverages dbt to transform raw data into structured formats, facilitating efficient querying and reporting.
+The Pass Culture data project is a central platform for managing and analyzing data from various sources.
+It transforms raw data into organized formats using dbt, making it easy to use for reporting, analytics, and machine learning.

-The project organizes data into marts, focusing on key areas such as users, offers, bookings, stock, and deposits.
+The project structure moves data through three stages: raw sources, intermediate models by source, and final global models (marts), which are the primary data sources for the analytics team.
+It also supports reverse ETL to share data with internal systems like ClickHouse, PostHog, and backend services.

+This data warehouse is essential for analytics, managed by the data analysts, and for machine learning systems maintained by the data science team.
+The entire data infrastructure is built and maintained by the data engineering team.

 ## Applicative Database